 Service learning gives students an opportunity to use their academic training to serve the community.
 It puts them in direct contact with the languages and cultures they study and helps them better understand the challenges and responsibilities of being world citizens.
 Faculty facilitate these encounters, providing students with the necessary training, mentorship and support.

 Our Spanish program regularly offers a service learning course in which students learn about the history of and the contemporary issues surrounding Spanish-speaking immigrants in the United States, particularly in the Midwest.
 Outside the classroom, students spend the semester teaching English to adult Spanish-speakers in the Brooking area or helping Spanish-speaking students in local schools.

 Cara Family Detention Pro-bono Project

 Every year (Spring or Summer semester) MLGS sends 4-7 student volunteers to Dilley, Texas to serve as translators and interpreters for women and children seeking asylum in the United States.
-If you are interested in volunteering or donating money to finance our volunteers, please contact Dr. Jose Alvarez or visit the Dilley Pro Bono Project for further information.
+If you are interested in volunteering or donating money to finance our volunteers, please visit the Immigration Justice Campaign website for further information.

 Service Learning in Germany (GER 296, 396)

 In 2016 and 2017, students spent 3 weeks in Germany living and working with refugees from 11 different nations.
 During this service-learning course, students provided humanitarian service, taught German, helped with every-day tasks, organized activities for teenagers and shared cultural experiences with each other.
 Students learned first-hand why people flee their countries and seek refuge in Germany and other European countries.
 They also attended workshops on war, immigration, food crises, Systems Theory and mental health.